robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

 However, I’ve found things of this nature, if not automated, are put off, forgotten, or done wrong.
 This, because it’s not actually vital to anything, is no exception, particularly when I’m pulled into jobs that actually are vital.

-The report looks a little like this, so you get the idea
+The report looks a little like this, so you get the idea:

     Tue May 08    16pp    Alice Jones
     Wed May 09    16pp    Bob Smith